microsoft/azure_arc/docs/azure_jumpstart_arcbox/flavors/ITPro/_index.md

 - Login to AZ CLI using the ```az login``` command.

 - Create Azure service principal (SP).
-To deploy ArcBox, an Azure service principal assigned with multiple is required:
+To deploy ArcBox, an Azure service principal assigned with multiple RBAC roles is required:

   - "Contributor" - Required for provisioning Azure resources
   - "User Access Administrator" - Required for onboarding the Azure Arc-enabled SQL server resource